 ISS Expedition Duration

-- Real time radiation data (energy, LET, dose etc.) will be able to be provided more accurately.
+- Real-time radiation data (energy, LET, dose etc.) could be able to be provided more accurately as a result.

 To evaluate the radiation dose in space, Linear Energy Transfer (LET) measurement is essential.
 The detector was filled with an atmospheric tissue-equivalent (TE) gas, which realize to evaluate radiation effects for human body.
 This methodology realizes real-time measurements of deposited energy and track of radiation in the effective volume in order to determine LET for tissue- equivalent object in space.